Hawks-Code/Occupancy-Tracker/README.md

 # Occupancy Tracker
-Project to estimate the number of people in a room by reading mac addresses transmitted with a wifi adapter in monitor mode.
+Project to estimate the number of people in a room by detecting wifi communication from devices people carry on them (cellphone/laptop).
+Using a WiFi adapter in monitor mode the MAC address and signal strgenth of active WiFi devices in range are obtained.
+Then analysis is done to remove long term non-people devices like printers and lab-computers, then number of people in range is estimated using heuristics to account for multiple devices on one person.

 ## Device Requirements
 Using a RasberryPi (or similar)